D.C. law firm Patton Boggs lays off lawyers, sources say

-(Reuters) - The Washington, D.C., law firm Patton Boggs has laid off an unknown number of lawyers and administrative staff, according to two sources inside the firm with direct knowledge of the matter and two sources outside the firm.
+(Reuters) - The Washington, D.C. law firm Patton Boggs has laid off a unknown number of lawyers and administrative staff, according to two sources inside the firm and two sources outside the firm with direct knowledge of the matter.

-The firm, which has more than 550 attorneys in nine offices worldwide, is known best for its lobbying and public policy work in Washington and is expected to have a firm-wide meeting early on Friday to discuss its current situation, according to a Patton Boggs partner.
+The law firm, which has more than 550 attorneys in nine offices worldwide, is known best for its lobbying and public policy work in Washington and is expected to have a firm-wide meeting early on Friday to discuss the state of the firm, according to a Patton Boggs partner.

-At the meeting, in which partners will be able to call in via telephone, the leaders of the firm are expected to announce details about the layoffs and other changes, the partner said.
+At the meeting, in which partners will be able to call in via telephone, the leaders of the firm are expected to formally announce details about the layoffs, among other changes at the firm, the partner said.

 A Patton Boggs spokesman contacted on Thursday said: “We have nothing formal to announce at this time.
 We’d be glad to share any information when we do.”